 Many rock club field trip leaders advise taking a high clearance vehicle to certain destinations.
 But what is a high clearance vehicle?

 A vehicle’s lowest point is usually measured at the rear differential.
 The distance from the bottom of the rear differential to the ground is the clearance.
 This is, unless things like steps hang lower than the rear diff.
 A base Jeep, the Wrangler Sport edition, has 8.4” of ground clearance.
 For comparison, a Subaru Outback has 8.7” and a base Ford 150 has 8.8”.
 These should be considered minimums for rockhounding vehicles.
-(Although an all-wheel-drive vehicle like a Subaru, despite its clearance, should not attempt 4WD rated roads.)
+(Although an all-wheel-drive vehicle like a Subaru, despite its clearance, should not attempt 4WD rated roads unless equipped with light truck tires.
+(See my page on this for more info and for driving in the Southwest.)

 Larger tires and a lift kit will increase clearance and void any current factory warranty unless modifications are manufacturer approved.
 Larger tires impact a speedometer’s readings, requiring readjustment when the vehicle gets a bigger set of tires.
 Unless a rockhound is fording creeks and rivers, increasing the height of a vehicle with a lift kit or tires does little if the rear differential remains at about the same height.
 That’s what will catch first unless something is hanging lower like steps.
 These steps should be replaced in favor of rock sliders.